Rob and Pawel covered:

 Skiers of the world, rejoice!
 After two years, Japan is finally opening its borders and the island of Hokkaido is ready to share its iconic powder with the rest of us.
 If you’ve ever wondered what it takes to earn your turns on the mountains of Japan, and whether Japow really lives up to the hype, this is just the webinar for you.

-No topic has been left untouched.
-Hot springs, the food, cozy huts, and of course—the deepest snow on Earth!
+No topic was left untouched—hot springs, cozy huts, succulent sushi, and of course, the deepest snow on Earth!

-For Pawel, this will be his 12th season in Japan, while Rob will be guiding there for the first time.
+For Pawel, this was his 12th season in Japan, while Rob was guiding there for the first time.
 Rob had a lot of questions, so check out this one-hour session to hear all about ski touring in the Land of the Rising Sun.

 Rob is an AMGA/IFMGA Mountain Guide and owner of Vetta Mountain Guides.
 He’s lived in Boulder, Colorado; Chamonix, France; and most recently moved to Seattle with his wife and two sons.
 He’s also a freelance writer who speaks English, Italian and French, and his most recent book, “The Ski Guide Manual,” was published by Falcon Guides in November 2020.